Skip to content

 • Watchers are restarted based on their original configuration

-• Startup and resume backlog reconciliation are handled by mint operation recovery
+• Startup and resume backlog reconciliation are handled by operation recovery and watcher scans

 • Everything returns to its previous state before pausing